defenseunicorns/leapfrogai/packages/k3d-gpu/README.md

 Prepares `k3s` + `nvidia/cuda` base image that enables a K3D cluster to have access to your host machine's NVIDIA, CUDA-capable GPU(s).

+This is for development and demonstration purposes, and should not be used to deploy LeapfrogAI in a production environment.

 ## Pre-Requisites

 * Docker: https://www.docker.com/